Post by Graveyardbride on Oct 12, 2014 18:51:57 GMT -5

 At first, Bruce was perplexed, but as the statements and questions continued, he became terrified.
 When the police knocked at his door, he was wearing shorts and a tee-shirt and wasn’t allowed to pull on a pair of pants or grab a sweater; they did not even allow him to put on shoes.
 “You want a cigarette?” a detective inquired again, even though he had already told them he did not smoke.
 “Where’s my wife?” he asked over and over again, but the men declined to answer.
 Finally, after more than two hours of intense grilling, a technician taking his fingerprints told him Arlis was dead.
 Later, Bruce Perry was administered a polygraph test and cleared of his wife’s murder.

 At approximately 5:40 that morning, Crawford, the night watchman, discovered the body of a young woman in the east transept of the church.
 He immediately called police and they proceeded to examine the body and the gruesome scene.
 The lady lay on her back with her legs spreadeagled, partially concealed beneath a pew, where she had, apparently, been praying a few hours before.
 Her head lolled to the left and her right arm was palm-down beneath her waist.
 There were deep purple bruises on her neck matching the pattern of her brown wood-and-glass bead necklace.
 Her dark brown, double-breasted jacket was open and the tan sweater she wore underneath was pushed several inches above her waist and a 24-inch-long yellow beeswax candle had been shoved upward between her breasts with such force both straps of her brassiere had broken.
-Her blue Levis and panties had been removed and the jeans draped across her body.
+Her blue Levis had been removed and folded and her panties were around her right foot.
 A second, identical candle had been rammed into her vagina so violently that it snapped in the process.
 Her wedge-heel sandals and panties lay nearby.